Clubs and Organizations Directory

 Central American United Students Association (CAUSA)

-The Central American United Students Association strives to cultivate the idea of creating unified and coherent strategies for the development of the ideology of self determination for the people of Central America.
+The objective for this organization is to cultivate the idea of creating unified and coherent strategies for the development of the ideology of self determination for the people of Central America.
+This organization will attempt to promote unity and cooperation among students, faculty and the community with the purpose of developing more effective ways of creating changes within our society.

 Chabad Jewish Student Center